wandb/terraform-aws-wandb/README.md

 Upgrades must be executed in step-wise fashion from one version to the next.
 You cannot skip versions when upgrading EKS.

 <!-- BEGIN_TF_DOCS -->

-### Notes on EKS Add-ons
-If a terraform apply fails because an add-on is already installed, remove the add-on using the AWS console or the AWS CLI and re-run the apply.
-Running pods will not be impacted.

 ## Requirements

 | Name | Version |